muratk3n/thirdwave/en/tweets/2019/week33.md

 ---

-Restaurants close for lunch in France?
-8-|
+Restaurants close for lunch in France? :-o

 *2019-8-13 21:52:57*